ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/motorboating/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="1a" requirement="Explain to your counselor the most likely hazards you may encounter while motorboating, and what you should do to anticipate, help prevent, mitigate, and respond to these hazards."}}
+{{#wb-req item="1a" requirement="Discuss with your counselor the following hazards you might encounter while motorboating: flammable fuel; carbon monoxide; propellers; collisions; falls overboard; capsize; running aground.
+Explain what you should do to anticipate, help prevent, mitigate, and respond to these hazards."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}